vensav/spark-on-k8s/README.md

 ## Pre-requisites
 1. An existing kubernetes cluster
-2. MINIO Installed in kubernetes in the name space minio
+2. MINIO Installed in kubernetes in the namespace called minio
-3. Download JDK 17 if testing locally
+3. Optional - Download JDK 17 if testing locally
-4. Install poetry for testing python code locally
+4. Optional - Install poetry for testing python code locally

+For this demo, I am going to upload a json file from [here](data/orders.json) to a bucket called test-bucket in minio

 ## Getting started - Spark Installation locally